Keep Your Herbs from Freezing over the Winter

 Questions and Answers

-Yes it does.
-What you can do is to put it inside the house, in a pot and place it at a sunny area where the sun can reach it during the day.
+Yes, it does.
+What you can do is to put it inside the house, in a pot and place it in a sunny area where the sun can reach it during the day.
 Make sure that you keep the plant warm at night as well.

 Winter cold-hardy herbs that can tolerate freezing temperatures?